History of tennis at St Ann's Well

 Brighton & Hove Parks League

 The Brighton & Hove Parks League (originally the Brighton Parks League) began its first full season in 1930 and is thought to be the oldest continuously active citywide parks league in the UK.
-St Ann’s joined the League sometime after World War II and then competed every year until 2019.
+St Ann’s joined the League sometime after World War II but disbanded in 2016.
+The team was reformed in 2020, and won the Division 4 title in 2022.

 The Council ran the courts at St Ann’s Well Gardens until the summer of 2020 when the newly-formed St Ann’s Tennis Community Interest Company took over.
-St Ann’s Tennis has embarked on a long-term programme to transform the courts, which will culminate in a full resurfacing of all the tennis courts in 2021.
+St Ann’s Tennis has embarked on a long-term programme to transform the courts.
 The courts were in a very neglected state but huge improvements have already been undertaken including cleaning and painting, installing new nets and net posts, hiring a regular court cleaner and introducing ClubSpark, the LTA’s easy-to-use online booking system.

 St Ann’s Tennis is a registered LTA club, and is planning to enter a team in the Brighton & Hove Parks League season in 2021.
 The Friends of St Ann’s Well Gardens was set up in November 2007 to promote the preservation, restoration, and improvement of St Ann’s Well gardens.